minprog/programming-1/10 Lectures/05 Week 2 Wednesday/20 Wednesday.md

 Your password was encrypted using secret-key cryptography.
 That means it was translated from plaintext to so-called *ciphertext* using a secret.
 Only with that secret can the ciphertext be decrypted back to plaintext.
-In the Hacker Edition of the upcoming problem set, you’ll be asked to decrypt some passwords without knowing the secret!
-In the Standard Edition, we’ll introduce you to some ciphers, one called Caesar and one called Vigenère.
+In the Hacker Edition of the upcoming problem set, you'll be asked to decrypt some passwords without knowing the secret!
+In the Standard Edition, we'll introduce you to some ciphers, one called Caesar and one called Vigenère.

 [Be sure to drink your Ovaltine!](http://www.youtube.com/watch?v=zdA__2tKoIU)